open/close all folders

 This Stand can make a target slip along a trail of gingko leaves but instantly return to their original location, before the target themselves can notice.
 It seems that anyone can freely manipulate the Stand ability and accuse someone else of causing some kind of damage, using the Stand to have the ginkgo leaves make the damage real.
 The target is then extorted into covering the repairs.
 The phenomenon is only seen in one area of town, which has become infamous and is nicknamed "Shakedown Road".
 Josuke and Joshu have difficulty pinning down the actual user; according to the townspeople, anyone can manipulate the phenomenon as they see fit, and there is an unspoken rule that anyone can extort someone else after being extorted themselves.

 - The Stand's current application is similar to The Lock from Diamond Is Unbreakable, except the guilt tripping isn't forced by the Stand and more everyone else on the road.

 - Later chapters shows that there are hundreds of little Stands moving around the leaves, much like Harvest.

-- Mundane Utility: The user mainly seems to just use it to make dirty money.
+- Mundane Utility: The inhbaitants of Shakedown Road tend to use the effect of Les Feuilles to make dirty money.

 - Place of Power: While everyone knows about Shakedown Road and the strange "rules" that surround it, it's treated like a natural phenomenon since nobody can see the Stand itself, until Josuke and Joushuu arrive.

 - Punch Clock Villain: When they're not wringing coins out of unwitting suckers, the people on Shakedown Road are somewhat decent, for the most part.